cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 ![Supplemental 1 color blind](https://github.com/cynthiaachung/micb575-team3/blob/main/R/Alpha-Beta%20Diversity/Supplemental_1_colorblind.png)

+Supplemental 1.
+Organic matter removal significantly impacts phylogenetic distance of the soil microbial community.
+Faith’s phylogenetic diversity was measured across seven  soil classifications among the four organic removal levels (REF, OM1, OM2, OM3).
+Faith’s Phylogenetic diversity provides a measurement of alpha-diversity with respect to richness, abundance, and phylogenetic distance; the quantified metric makes up the y-axis.
+A Kruskal-Wallis statistical analysis was performed and significance was determined as p < 0.05 as indicated by the asterisk (*).

 ## K-W statistics analysis

 For  REF : The difference in Faith's Phylogenetic Diversity across soil classifications is statistically significant.
 P-value: 0.004645887